Linford Christie: Awards

-Personal life and family
+Personal life

 Linford Christie has eight children.
 His niece Rachel Christie was crowned Miss England in 2009 though later relinquished the title following allegations of assault.
 His godson Omari Patrick is a professional footballer.
-His nephew Joshua R Christie represented Jamaica Rugby Team in the 7s tournament in Hong Kong 2018, scoring a try.
-Joshua also appeared on a reality show, Shipwrecked, in 2019.
-His son Liam Oliver-Christie was convicted of drugs supply offences in 2018.

 In 1993 Christie formed a sports management and promotions company, Nuff Respect, with sprint-hurdler Colin Jackson.
 One of their early products was a sports training and workout video, The S Plan: Get Fit with Christie and Jackson.
 Jackson was later to leave the enterprise, saying "Linford has to be in control, he has to be number one, he has to be the leader."